oduwa/RWAndroidTryout/Part1_edited.markdown

 Right-click on **wear\java\your-package-name.watchface** in the project navigator and choose **New\Java Class**.
 Name the class **WatchFace** and click **OK**.

-Now let's add the supporting resources and values that will be used in your brand new WatchFace class.
+Now let's add the supporting resources and values that will be used in your brand new `WatchFace` class.
 Right-click on **wear\res\values** in the project navigator and choose **New\Values resource file**.
 In the subsequent dialog, name the file **colors** and click **OK**.

 Add the following to the new file, _inside_ the resources tag:

     <color name="watch_face_time_color">#FFFFFF</color>
     <color name="watch_face_fill_color">#00796B</color>

-Here you're simply defining the colours to be used as the fill colour for the watch face background and the text colour for the time.
+Here, you're simply defining the colours to be used as the fill colour for the watch face background and the text colour for the time.

 Right-click again on **wear\res\values** in the project navigator and choose **New\Values resource file**.
 Name this file **dimensions** and click **OK**.